-In 1851, the vestry appealed to the Churchmen of Baltimore for financial support for construction of a new church.
-A plot of land, located on the eastern side of the 200 block of Carey Street was given to the church by Mr. And Mrs. John Glenn.
-In November of 1851 Bishop William Rollinston Whittingham laid the cornerstone.
+In 1851, the vestry appealed to the Churchmen of Baltimore for financial support for construction of a new church building.
+A plot of land, located on the eastern side of the 200 block of North Carey Street, was given to the church by Judge John Glenn and his wife.
+Judge Glenn owned a slave farm near Catonsville, where he entertained Gen. Robert E. Lee.
+In November of 1851, Bishop William Rollinston Whittingham laid the cornerstone.

-At that time, St. Luke’s counted 18 communicants.
-By 1859 the numbers had increased to 316 communicants with 500 pupils and 53 teachers in the church school.
-Under the guidance of the Rev. Charles Woodruff Rankin, who became rector in 1854, and Mr. James E. Hewes, St. Luke’s had well over 200 names on the roll at their colored Sunday school until 1864 when the Civil War began..
+At that time, St. Luke’s counted 18 communicants, including persons of African descent.
+By 1859, the numbers had increased to 316 communicants, with 500 pupils and 53 teachers in the church school.
+Enslaved persons of African descent were listed among the communicants.
+Under the guidance of the Rev. Charles Woodruff Rankin, who became rector in 1853, a class for “servants,” as enslaved persons were usually referred to, was established.
+By 1860, when the Civil War began, St. Luke’s had over 120 names on the roll of the “colored Sunday school.”

-The Civil War, with it’s stimulation of racial prejudice and consequent demoralization caused a decline in attendance, especially among its colored communicants.
-However, the parish records still showed that during that period St. Luke’s had twenty five colored communicants in their books, and by 1871 a small chapel, for the exclusive use of the African-American congregation, was filled every Sunday afternoon and night by those who came for instruction and worship.
+During the Civil War, St. Luke’s experienced a decline in attendance by its communicants and school children of African descent, even while white membership continued to grow.
+Nonetheless, parish records show that at the war’s end, there were still 25 “colored” communicants.
+By 1871 a small chapel, established for the exclusive use of the African-American congregation, was filled every Sunday afternoon and night by those who came for instruction and worship.

 In 1905, St. Luke’s completed Clergy House which served as the rectory for many years.